Skip to main content

 The Highly Pathogenic Avian Influenza (HPAI), often called “bird flu”, is an extremely contagious and serious illness that impacts our feathered neighbours.
 While waterfowl can be asymptomatic carriers, symptoms can manifest in birds of prey (owls, hawks, falcons etc.), corvids (blue jays, crows, and ravens), shorebirds, game birds, and domestic flocks (poultry) – and can be deadly for them.
 Thankfully the risk in songbirds, pigeons and doves is quite low.

-To keep our animals safe, we have built an outdoor triage tent to assess high-risk bird patients, set up disinfectant foot baths and shoe scrubs at entrances, have dedicated teams caring for specific species groups to avoid spread, and are isolating potentially infected birds from patients already in our care.
+Our teams have been working very hard to implement safety measures that will allow us to continue treating sick, injured and orphaned birds.
+To keep animals safe, we have built an outdoor triage tent to assess high-risk bird patients, set up disinfectant foot baths and shoe scrubs at entrances, have dedicated teams caring for specific species groups to avoid spread, and are isolating potentially infected birds from patients already in our care.
 And of course, full personal protective equipment (PPE) will be worn at all times when in contact with these bird species.

 If you find a bird who needs help:

 If you come across birds you believe to be sick, please call our Wildlife Hotline at (416) 631-0662 and leave a message or fill out our online Request for Assistance Form.
 A member of our team will call you back to gather details, assess the situation, and provide next steps.
-If we are closed, please consider containing the bird and follow methods outlined on our website.
+If we are closed, please consider containing the bird and follow methods outlined here.
 Make sure to wear appropriate PPE, including a mask and gloves that can be laundered or thrown away after handling the bird.
 An extra layer to cover clothing (e.g. long-sleeved shirt, large black garbage bag) that can be laundered or thrown away afterwards is recommended when containing large birds that may come in contact with your body; minimize contact as much as possible.

-If it is determined that the bird should be admitted to our centre, Hotline staff will provide details on procedures to follow upon arrival.
+If it is determined that the bird should be admitted to TWC, Hotline staff will provide details on procedures to follow upon arrival.
 Songbirds, pigeons and doves are considered low-risk species for transmission of HPAI and can be admitted through our front door, as normal.
 However, birds of prey (e.g. hawks, owls), corvids (e.g. blue jays, crows), and waterbirds (e.g. swans, ducks, geese, gulls, shorebirds) are considered higher risk species for transmission of HPAI.
 As such, please do not bring these birds inside the centre upon arrival.
 For avian species not mentioned here, Hotline staff will provide information on a case-by-case basis.

 Instructions for arriving with a bird of prey, waterbird or corvid: